camille-vanhoffelen/practical-data-scientist/README.md

 Beginner programming skills are required.
 A little python experience (_can you define a function?_), and some statistical basics (_what's a standard deviation?_) are recommended.

-#### :man_teacher: Who is this by?
+#### :teacher: Who is behind this?

-[Camille Van Hoffelen](https://www.linkedin.com/in/camillevanhoffelen/) has worked as an Machine Learning engineer for the last 7 years, with a focus on large scale Natural Language Processing systems.
+Teacher:  [Camille Van Hoffelen](https://www.linkedin.com/in/camillevanhoffelen/) has worked as an Machine Learning engineer for the last 7 years, with a focus on large scale Natural Language Processing systems.
 He was a lecturer in Machine Learning at Ilia State University, and is currently the CTO & Co-founder of Watergenics.

 #### :rocket: How should I use this course?